 - No carbon emissions from hydrogen boilers (only produce water vapour and heat)

-- Can be used in existing gas grid infrastructure
+- Can be used in current gas network

 - Boilers are a familiar heating system for homeowners, unlike renewable heating systems (heat pumps and solar)

 However, switching the entire gas network from natural gas to hydrogen wouldn't be a simple process.
 The millions of natural gas boilers currently installed across the UK would need replacing with 'hydrogen-ready' units and while this would come at a cost, the CCC stated that it is one of the least costly solutions.

 Worcester Bosch revealed their very first hydrogen-ready boiler in 2019, showing the direction that one of the leading boiler manufacturers believe the future of home heating looks like.
 They were soon followed by Baxi too.